top of page

 NW church.png

-8. Walk into the main entrance of the church and pause in the porch
+8. Walk into the main entrance of the church and pause in the porch.

 NW porch.png

-8. Go into the church
+9. Go into the church.

-If you look inside the church, there are one or two symbols to locate - see if you can find in the windows representation of the Good Shepherd.
-Of course as the main theme of the Christian faith, which is so important to the local area, the idea of Jesus Christ as a shepherd is important.
+When you look inside the church, can you see in the windows the representation of the Good Shepherd?
+Of course as the main theme of the Christian faith, the idea of Jesus Christ as a shepherd is important.
 Similarly, the Agnes Dei (Lamb of God), or the sacrificial sheep was also visible in one of the stained glass windows.
 Near the entrance to church by the south door, you will find a memorial tomb slab for a mercer -a merchant of cloth.
-The great tomb beside that alta belongs to Sir William Paston (who founded the school).
-The tomb shows many of the marriages they made represented in the heraldic shields which adorn the monument.
+How many more images of sheep can you find in the Church?

 Tomb.png